dominictarr/rec2/README.md

 //.bounds is the absolute position of the other corner.
 ```

 ## API

 ### new Rec2(x, y, w, h)

 create a `Rec2` instance with given dimensions.
 all dimensions default to 0.

+If size must >= 0 or an error will be thrown.

 ### Rec2#contains(point)